RedisBloom/RedisBloom/docs/Bloom_Commands.md

 Optional parameters:

-* **expansion**: If a new sub-filter is created, its size will be the size of the current filter multiplied by `expansion`.
-    Default expansion value is 2.
-This means each subsequent sub-filter will be twice as large as the previous one.
 * **NONSCALING**: Prevents the filter from creating additional sub-filters if initial capacity is reached.
 Non-scaling filters requires slightly less memory than their scaling counterparts.
+* **expansion**: When capacity is reached, an additional sub-filter is created.
+    The new sub-filter size is that of the latest sub-filter multiplied by `expansion`.
+If number of elements to be stored in the filter is unknown, `expansion` of 2 or more is recommended to reduce the number of sub-filters, else, `expansion` of 1 is recommended to reduce memory consumption.
+    Default expansion value is 2.

 ### Complexity